 Herbs and Spices

 Herbs and spices are excellent alternatives to salt.
-Consider using cumin, paprika, chili powder, black pepper, and smoked paprika to season your chili.
+Use cumin, paprika, chili powder, black pepper, and smoked paprika to season your chili.
 These spices add bold flavors that complement the existing taste of canned chili.

 Fresh herbs like cilantro, parsley, and oregano can provide a bright, fresh touch.
 Dried herbs, such as thyme or rosemary, work well during the simmering process, infusing the dish with savory notes.